Trustly

 General information

-- A customer initiates a purchase on the merchant's web service.
+- A customer initiates a purchase in the web service.

-- The request for opening is redirected to the payment platform.
+- The request for opening Payment Page is sent to the payment platform.

-- The payment platform performs the initial request processing that involves validation of the required parameters and signature.
+- The payment platform receives the request and validates the required parameters and signature.

-- Requested Payment Page is generated into the ecommpay payment platform as specified in the project settings and the request parameters.
+- Payment Page is generated based on the project and request parameters.

 - Payment Page is displayed to the customer.